citation-file-format/citation-file-format.github.io/index.md

 You can also use a simple website to fill in the citation information for your software.
 To do so, go to the [`cffinit` website](https://citation-file-format.github.io/cff-initializer-javascript/).

-To get started with the Citation File Format, have a look at the [documentation](https://github.com/citation-file-format/citation-file-format/blob/main/README.md).
+To learn more about how to work with the Citation File Format, have a look at the [documentation](https://github.com/citation-file-format/citation-file-format/blob/main/README.md).

 The Citation File Format is much more powerful than the minimal example above suggests.
 It also allows you to record the *references* for your software, for example,